Pro Tools: Deck, Pro Tools, Sound Tools II and Pro Tools II (1990–1994)

 The core engine and much of the user interface of the first iteration of Pro Tools was based on Deck.
 The software, published in 1990, was the first multi-track digital recorder based on a personal computer.
 It was developed by OSC, a small San Francisco company founded the same year, in conjunction with Digidesign and ran on Digidesign's hardware.
 Deck could run four audio tracks with automation; MIDI sequencing was possible during playback and record, and one effect combination could be assigned to each audio track (2-band parametric equalizer, 1-band EQ with delay, 1-band EQ with chorus, delay with chorus).

 The first Pro Tools system was launched on June 5, 1991.
 It was based on an adapted version of Deck (ProDeck) along with Digidesign's new editing software, ProEdit, created by Mark Jeffery; Sound Designer II was still supplied for two-channel editing.
 Pro Tools relied on Digidesign's Audiomedia card, mounting one Motorola 56001 processor with a clock rate of 22.58 MHz and offering two analog and two digital channels of I/O, and on the Sound Accelerator card.
 External synchronization with audio and video tape machines was possible with SMPTE timecode and the Video Slave drivers.
-The complete system was selling for US$6,000.
+The complete system was sold for US$6,000.